SolemmaLLC/ClimateStudioDocs/docs/revitImporter.rst

    :width: 900px
    :align: center

 Elements from Revit are placed into different Rhino layers depending on their **Demolished Phases, Design Option, Category, and Family Type.** In the example above there is neither Design Option nor Phases information so Categories like "Walls" "Floors" are the top-most layers.
 Sub-layers like "Exterior - Insulation on Masonry" are family-types.
-By exploding a category into sub-layers, we can assign different materials to each sub-type.
+By exploding a category into sub-layers, sub-types can have different materials.

 Below is an abstract example of how nesting works with Phases and Design Option information.